 If your call has been running for some time.
 Water can rust on metal parts and create friction.
 Which over time loosens the handle of the faucet.
 The Moen Call has an easily replaceable washer that keeps the handle tight.
 You have to identify which call parts need replacement.
 This is a relatively simple process that uses a new handle gasket and a star-shaped screwdriver.

 Looking to reassemble your Moen kitchen faucet.
-Then remove the handle of the faucet.
+Then remove the handle of the mill.
 Then replace it with a slip washer.
 Which was in the wrong place when you removed the handle.
-The Moen single handle kitchen faucet is designed to easily disconnect.
+The Moen single-handle cookhouse faucet is designed to easily disconnect.

 Remove The Handle And Collar

-A loose Moen single handle kitchen faucet plastic cap needs to move.
-Remove the plastic cap for the kitchen faucet shower hose.
+A loose Moen single-handle kitchen faucet plastic cap needs to move.
+Remove the plastic cap for the cookhouse mill shower hose.
 But if you try to loosen the handles by turning in the opposite direction.
 However, it can tear holes.
 You are able to get the right size wrench.

 The nut must be removed from the bottom of the base to remove the handle.
 You can then screw it in again to tighten it.
 Tightly remove the plastic cap from the faucet handle.
 Gently unscrew the screw head with your hand.
 Everybody can use a pair of pliers to help remove the screws.
 The shaft should come out easily once you have closed it completely.